wp-plugins/participants-database/readme.txt

 Important bugfix and minor improvements

 = 1.3.6 =
-Minor improvements to [pdb_list] shortcode search and sort, bug fixes for select/other form fields
+Minor improvements to '[pdb_list]' shortcode search and sort, bug fixes for select/other form fields

 = 1.3.5 =
 Bug fix release: several bugs fixed, new record total disply option for the list display